Predator Vision Modes: Seeing With And Without Masks

 The Predators are known for their various vision modes that serve different purposes and work in different environments.
-The vision modes are provided by their biomasks and make them more efficient hunters, giving them an edge over their opponents.
-The vision modes are also quite inconsistent, with each new Predator movie introducing a new one.
+The vision modes are provided by the Yautja bio-masks that make them more efficient hunters, giving them an edge over their opponents.
+The types of vision are also quite inconsistent, with each new Predator movie introducing a new one.
 Here is an overview of all the different vision modes from the Predator and Alien vs. Predator movies.

 As established in the first Predator movie, the Predator sees everything in blurry red when not using a mask.
 However, there is conflicting evidence about this.
 The City Hunter also loses its mask in Predator 2 and sees everything differently.
 This can be explained by the Predator being in another environment (hot and humid jungle vs cold freeze) and the Predators originating from different parts of Yautja Prime.
 Furthermore, The Upgrade Predator from the new movie does not use a mask and sees everything in thermal vision.
 It is possible that he has upgraded his eye lenses in addition to his body.